 These fragrances use either the scent of a single flower or a combination of scents from different flowers.
 Many men write florals off as better suited for women, but that’s just not the case.
 Floral colognes have a decidedly masculine aura, but use floral notes to soften the fragrance, making these perfect for warmer months and daytime wear.
 My favorites include Dior Homme* and Burberry Brit* for Men.

-Green fragrances are a lighter twist on the traditional “chypre” fragrances, which consist of bergamot, oakmoss, and patchouli.
-Just as the name suggests, these scents are characterized by earthy tones, including grass, moss, and leaves.
+Green fragrances are a lighter twist on the traditional chypre fragrances, which consist of bergamot, oakmoss, and patchouli.
+Just as the name suggests, this is represented by green on the fragrance wheel, and needing no explanation, these scents are characterized by earthy tones, including grass, moss, and leaves.
 These fragrances carry the luxury and sophistication of old-school chypres with a freshness that’s perfect for hot, summer days.
-Creed Green Irish Tweed and Hermes Un Jardin Sur Le Nil are a couple I love.
+Creed Green Irish Tweed* and Hermes Un Jardin Sur Le Nil* are a couple I love.

 If neither citrus nor aquatics tickle your fancy, then you need fruity fragrances in your rotation for those hot months.
+You’ll find this scent represented by orange in the fragrance wheel.
 These fragrances focus on the non-citrus fruits, using notes like peach, mango, and passion fruit.
-Check out Jo Malone’s unisex Pomegranate Noir Cologne and Millesime Imperial by Creed.
+Check out Jo Malone’s unisex Pomegranate Noir Cologne* and Millesime Imperial *by Creed.

-I hope this gives you a good start towards understanding the basic groupings of fragrances and how the scents compliment each other.
+Hopefully, this article and the fragrance wheel above gives you a good start on understanding the basic groupings of fragrances and how scents compliment each other.
 For a deeper dive, see the individual pages for each fragrance family.

 PIN FOR PINTEREST: